redis/hiredis/README.md

     * A multi bulk reply.
 The number of elements in the multi bulk reply is stored in `reply->elements`.
 Every element in the multi bulk reply is a `redisReply` object as well and can be accessed via `reply->element[..index..]`.
-      Redis may reply with nested arrays but this is fully supported.
+      Redis may reply with nested arrays which is supported by Hiredis.

 Replies should be freed using the `freeReplyObject()` function.
 Note that this function will take care of freeing sub-reply objects